Berlin Fire Brigade: Legal basis and organization

 According to § 3 of the Feuerwehrgesetz Berlin, also FwG Berlin, (lit.
 'Fire Brigade Act Berlin'), the Berlin Fire Brigade has been commissioned to: fight fire, prevent danger, preventive fire protection, disaster protection and emergency services.
 The Freiwllige Feuerwehr (Engl: volunteer fire department) of the Berlin Fire Brigade are members of the Berlin Fire Brigade Association (LFV).
 The LFV Berlin is a member of the German Fire Brigade Association (DFV) based in Berlin.
 The Berlin Fire Brigade is also responsible for the Werkfeuerwehren and Betriebsfeuerwehren in Berlin.
 These private fire brigades belong to companies and protect special infrastructures.
 One example of a Werkfeuerwehr in Berlin is the Bayer AG Werkfeuerwehr in Berlin-Wedding.
 They are in close professional contact with the Berlin Fire Brigade and, with the exception of the Berufsfeuerwehren, can be alerted for special operations.

 Museum

 The fire brigade maintains its own museum located in Berlin-Tegel.
-It shows the history of the Berlin Fire Brigade in an exhibition.
+The museum shows the history of the Berlin Fire Brigade in an exhibition.